Tim Polasek

-Tim Polasek (born August 8, 1979) is an American college football coach and former player, currently the offensive coordinator and quarterbacks coach at the University of Wyoming.
-He was previously the offensive coordinator at North Dakota State University in Fargo where he helped the Bison to two consecutive NCAA Division I Football Championships in addition to winning two more in other coaching positions.
+Tim Polasek (born August 8, 1979) is an American college football coach and former player.
+He is currently the head football coach at North Dakota State.

+Prior to becoming the 32nd head coach in program history, he served as the offensive coordinator and quarterbacks coach from 2021 to 2023 at Wyoming under former Bison head coach, Craig Bohl.
+He also served as the offensive coordinator at North Dakota State for three seasons from 2014 to 2016, helping the Bison to two consecutive NCAA Division I Football Championships in addition to winning two more national championships as a position coach, in 2011 and 2012.

+Polasek spent the 2013 season coaching tight ends and fullbacks at Northern Illinois before returning to North Dakota State for the 2014 season.

 Coaching career

-Wisconsin-Stevens Point
+Wisconsin–Stevens Point

-Polasek began his career in coaching with Wisconsin-Stevens Point.
-He began in the spring of 2003 as the team's quarterbacks coach.
-For the fall he was given the role of pass game coordinator, wide receivers coach, and tight ends coach.
-In 2004 he added the role of special teams coordinator.
-In 2005 he was the team's defensive backs coach and the special teams coordinator.
+Polasek began his coaching at the University of Wisconsin–Stevens Point in the spring of 2003 as the football team's quarterbacks coach.
+That fall, he was given the role of pass game coordinator, wide receivers coach, and tight ends coach.
+In 2004, he added the role of special teams coordinator.
+In 2005, he was the team's defensive backs coach and the special teams coordinator.

 North Dakota State (first stint)

 In 2006 Polasek joined NDSU as a graduate assistant.
-In 2007 he was given the role of running backs coach which he held until the end of the team's 2011 championship season.
+In 2007 he was named running backs coach which he held until the end of the team's 2011 season.
 For NDSU's 2012 championship season, Tim served as the special teams coordinator, tight ends coach, and fullbacks coach.